 The Fund intends to make regular distributions.
 Currently, in order to maintain a relatively stable level of distributions, the Fund may pay out less than all of its net investment income, pay out undistributed income from prior months or return capital in addition to current period net investment income.
 The distributions for any full or partial calendar year might not be made in equal amounts, and one distribution may be larger than the other.
 The Fund will make a distribution only if authorized by the Fund's Board of Directors and declared by the Fund out of assets legally available for these distributions.
-This distribution policy may, under certain circumstances, have certain adverse consequences to the Fund and its shareholders because it may result in a return of capital, which would reduce the Fund's net asset value and, over time, potentially increase the Fund's expense ratio.
+This distribution policy may, under certain circumstances, have certain adverse consequences to the Fund and its stockholders because it may result in a return of capital, which is, in effect, a partial return of the amount you invested in the Fund.
+This would reduce the Fund's net asset value and, over time, potentially increase the Fund's expense ratio.
 The Fund's distribution policy may be changed at any time by its Board of Directors.